 Skincare Products That Are Safe During Pregnancy

 During pregnancy your skin can start going a little crazy.
-Whether you’re experiencing pregnancy acne or your skin has suddenly gone from dry to oily, there’s not a one-size-fits-all fix that works for every woman.
+Your skin changes and you may develop new issues that maybe you didn't have before.
+Whether you’re experiencing pregnancy acne, skin sensitivity, or your skin has suddenly gone from dry to oily, there’s not a one-size-fits-all fix that works for every woman.
 To help you out, we put together a few skincare routines that are safe for preggos, based on the different skin issues you might be experiencing.

 If You Have Oily Skin:

-Start by using a wipe to cut through any makeup or grime from the day or night, then massage a dime-sized amount of Gel-to-Milk cleanser all over your face before getting it wet.
+Start by using the Calm on Foaming Cleanser to cut through any makeup or grime from the day or night, then massage a dime-sized amount of Gel-to-Milk cleanser all over your face before getting it wet.
 Once that’s done, splash water on your face and continue to massage as the gel turns to milk.

 Step 2: Hydrate with Hydrogel Cream

-Step 3: Spot Treat with Instant Plump Eye Cream
+Step 3: Spot Treat with Deep Hydration Eye Cream

 If You Have Dry Skin: